avery-mr/burndownForWhat/SQL_TESTING.md

 	- N/A
 - Post-conditions:
 	- Newly accepted Connection appears on Connection page
- 	- Connections Table updated with new insert of UserID and BuddyID data
+ 	- Connections Table updated with status of 'confirmed'
-	- Both users see the new connection on their respective pages
+	- Both users see the new confirmed connection on their respective pages

 ______________________________________________________________________________________________________